tmorgan/light-cd/README.md

-# Lightweight continuious deployment wrapping github webhooks and pm2
+# Lightweight continuous deployment wrapping github webhooks and pm2

 have a service you want to mirror a branch on github, that you want to keep up and running?